MackCesar/MetalDiffusion/README.md

 A Keras / Tensorflow implementation of Stable Diffusion designed for Apple Metal on Intel Macs.

-The weights were ported from the original implementation.
+The weights were ported from the original implementation of Stable Diffusion.